ebeaury/Land-based-climate-mitigation/README.md

 *lead and corresponding author, eve.beaury@gmail.com or evelynbeaury@princeton.edu

-All data files are provided for working through the code to derive binary 1km maps for each of 19 land-based climate mitigation strategies.
-Download links for original data inputs and detailed methods are  described in the manuscript and supporting information, which is under review (1/3/2024) and available on bioRxiv: .
+All data files are linked for working through the code to derive binary 1km maps for each of 19 land-based climate mitigation strategies.
+Download links for original data inputs and detailed methods are described in the manuscript and supporting information, which is under review (1/3/2024) and available on bioRxiv: https://doi.org/10.1101/2024.01.04.574063.

-Code is ordered:
-1. base habitat types.R
-2. preprocessing.R
-3. strategy maps.R

 # R files